se6liferlygood/F3Xbuilder/README.md

 Then you put the build file in the same folder as the build macro file is in!

 Then you just use the macro to build it!

+(if you dont get it you must have the build macro downloaded and you can put it in your own custom folder and theres also my own builds here too)